Acupressure: The Complete Guide

 Some reflexologists say this connection is via the meridians, but there is no widespread agreement on this claim.

 Overall, reflexology theory is poorly defined compared to acupressure.

 Reiki was invented in the early 1900's by a Buddhist monk, and thus does not have the thousands of years of history held by traditional Chinese medicine.

 To practice Reiki, simply place your hands on or near a person whom you intend to heal, and use your mental intention to channel healing energy into their body.

 This positive energy revitalizes the patient's life force and can bring about physical improvement.

-Although both practices involve the manipulation of Chi, acupressure is more strict because it requires knowledge of specific acupoints whereas Reiki does not.
+Although both practices involve the manipulation of Chi, acupressure is a stricter discipline because it requires knowledge of specific acupoints whereas Reiki does not.

 The primary effort in Reiki is the mental intention of healing, whereas acupressure focuses on physical stimulation of the acupoints.

 Shiatsu originated in Japan in the early 1900's as a regular acupressure massage technique, but quickly became something more as its practitioners split in agreement over the direction of the art.